gsalaman/car_client/README.md

 This sketch uses our "librarified" car class to manipulate various car objects.

-Check out the following wiki for more info. https://github.com/gsalaman/class_example/wiki/Making-your-class-into-a-library
+Check out the following wiki for more info:
+https://github.com/gsalaman/class_example/wiki/Making-your-class-into-a-library